Patrick Battell’s Testimony: From Catholicism to Christianity

 As I journey through the decades, I can and do give thanks to God for the double blessings of health and spiritual wealth that He has graciously bestowed upon me.

-So, I feel the task of a personal testimony, must be brief.
+For this reason, I feel that a personal testimony must be brief.

-Are you aware that in Matthew 12:36, in fact, the twelfth New Testament prophecy in this first Gospel, every idle word either said in anger or jest, will be accountable on the Day of Judgment?
+Are you aware that in Matthew 12:36—the twelfth New Testament prophecy in this first Gospel—every idle word, whether spoken in anger or jest, will be accounted for on the Day of Judgment?

-So, I have to ask myself, therefore, what about every superfluous sentence and word that every author moulds and tries to fashion into literary darts for his reader’s approval?
-Will this count as well on that fateful day, yet to come for each of us?
+This leads me to ask: what of every superfluous sentence and word that an author fashions into literary darts for the reader’s approval?
+Will these count as well on that fateful day yet to come for each of us?

-With this thought in mind, I suggest that the saying “brief is best” should apply, and remembering the sower in Matthew 13:39, when his seeds were thrown, fell mainly onto the unprepared ground, I hope my words, therefore, will not share such a fate.
+With this in mind, I suggest that the saying “brief is best” should apply.
+Remembering the sower in Matthew 13:39, whose seeds often fell on unprepared ground, I hope that my words will not share such a fate.

 (During my book launch, my old parish priest joins me)